-Thomas claims this egg addition was the signature of her Auntie Ree's breakfasts, and that the juice works as "a backup singer,” something that you taste in the context of how it lifts the whole dish rather than as its own note.
-Though I couldn't stick to Thomas' recipe perfectly--it calls for three kinds of dairy, which I cannot eat--I used her juice to egg ratio exactly.
-Five eggs and two tablespoons of orange juice later, I was staring down a plate of scrambled eggs I wasn't sure I wanted to try.
+Thomas claims this egg addition was the signature of her Auntie Ree's breakfasts, and that the juice works as "a backup singer."
+In other words, the ingredient is something you can taste in the context of how it lifts the whole dish, rather than as its own note.
+Though I couldn't stick to Thomas' recipe perfectly (it calls for three kinds of dairy, which I cannot eat), I used her exact juice-to-egg ratio.
+Five eggs and two tablespoons of orange juice later, I was staring down a plate of scrambled eggs that I wasn't sure I wanted to try.

 Orange juice IN your eggs?
 Sounds interesting. :-) Would you try adding a little orange juice to your eggs?Posted by Frankensleeve Vertical Sleeve Gastrectomy - VSG Community on Thursday, August 27, 2015

-Even through the coconut oil I used to grease the pan, the smell of orange juice was notable as the eggs cooked.
-My go-to scrambled eggs secret ingredient is tamari--a soy sauce that doesn't contain wheat--for a full-bodied, savory and salty flavor, so the idea of eating sweet eggs made me hesitate.
+The smell of orange juice was notable as the eggs cooked — even through all the coconut oil I used to grease the pan.
+My go-to scrambled eggs secret ingredient is usually tamari (a soy sauce that doesn't contain wheat).
+As you might imagine, I'm used to a full-bodied, savory, and salty flavor for this dish, so the idea of eating sweet eggs made me hesitate.

-But when I did finally get around to putting fork to mouth, I found that Auntie Ree was right--with one caveat.
-The orange juice does add a brightness and lightness to the dish that's nice, as long as you add enough salt.
-Without enough, you can very clearly taste the orange juice; salt pushes it out of the spotlight into the supporting role it was meant to take. -- Linnea Zielinski
+But when I finally got around to putting fork to mouth, I found that Auntie Ree was right — with one caveat.
+The orange juice does add a tasty lightness to the dish that's nice, as long as you add enough salt.
+Without it, you can very clearly taste the orange juice; salt pushes it out of the spotlight and into the supporting role it was meant to take.

 Next, get all your big questions about eggs answered in the video below: